mondeja/project-config/docs/reference/config.rst

 * ``days / day``
 * ``weeks / week``

-Also accepts the next string to not use the cache at all.
+Also accept the next string to not use the cache at all.

 * ``never``